Tawi-Tawi: Inhabitants

 Most of the people in Tawi-Tawi belong to the Sama cultural group.
 Within this group are subgroups and named based on the location of the speaker.
 Sama Sibutu are those from the Sibutu-Sitangkai Island Group, Sama Simunul are those from Simunul-Manuk Mangkaw Island Group, and so on.

 The Jama Mapun are largely found in the Cagayan Mapun and Turtle Island Group.
 Many of the people from the Turtle Islands and Cagayan Mapun maintain daily commerce with Sabah, since it is only 14 kilometers away.

 The Badjao (also called "Sama Dilaut") are widely dispersed across the province, though their population is diminishing due to diseases and migration to other areas in the Philippines, Malaysia and Indonesia.

 The Tausog or Tau Sug, Orang Suluk or Aa Suk are a Moro ethnic group constituting a significant minority in Tawi-Tawi.

 Language

 The Tausug language is the lingua franca of Tawi-Tawi, as in the case of the rest of the provinces in the Sulu Archipelago.
 Another prevailing local language, Sama, is spoken in varied tones and accents with the major ones being Sinama Sibutu (spoken mainly in the Sibutu-Sitangkai Region), Sinama Simunul (concentrated in Simunul-Manuk-Mangkaw Islands), Sinama Kapoan (spoken in the South Ubian-Tandubas and Sapa-Sapa Regions) and Sinama Banguingui (concentrated in Buan Island and spoken by Banguingui people).

-Chavacano, Cebuano, and Yakan are also spoken, as are the national official languages of Tagalog and English.
+Chavacano, Cebuano, and Yakan are also spoken, as are the official languages of Filipino and English.
 Many locals and barter traders can also speak Sabah Malay.